xxx/cbfc/README.md

   anything else - emits an executable with that name
 ```
 `compiler` makes a number of assumptions on what and where some things are installed,
 so YMMV with it.
-It may require some changes to work on your system.
+It may require some massaging to work on your system.
 It's really just
 an example of how to do various things in one place.

 ## Development